EricLWang/self/Codex.md

 - This document is always incomplete and out of da -.

 ### Type 2: Existence and Reality
 My beliefs on the big picture and the abstract.
-2A is about our senses and biases, 2B about spiritual matters, and 2C about the world around us.
+2A is about senses and biases, 2B about spiritual matters, and 2C about the world around us.

 #### 2A E&R: Senses
 Personal constraints and biases.

 * Free will is an illusion, but it doesn't really matter anyways.
+* We will die.

 #### 2B E&R: Supersenses
 Spiritual thoughts.

 * Meaning is created, not found.
+* Frequently remembering we will die increases the quality of our life.
 * God as in capital "G" from organized religion does not exist, but some other kind of higher power does.
 * Life is ultimately experienced alone.
 * "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan